SamyGarib/cuatto/README.md

 In the 3dmodels subfolder the file board.scad has the source code in [Open SCAD](http://www.openscad.org/) format.

 # Observations and Future:
 - I'm now in a phase of testing.
-I have played it with many friend with great results, but I feel I coul'd change many macro rules to making more fun, like the team composition, board architecture, an so on.
+I have played it with many friends and amazing results, but I feel I coul'd change many macro rules in order to making it more fun, like team composition, board architecture, an so on.
 - I'm not sure about the amount of checkers vs the amount of players that would be optimal.
-Testing with 6, planning on more, maybe 10/12 for two people.
+I'm testing with 6, planning on more, maybe 10/12 for two people.
-- The double mechanics, like backgammon's, where you get 4 movements if you roll double, is on testing too.
-Because you are not confronted as in backgammon, too many doubles gives too much advantage, and not hassles as in Backgammon.
+- The double mechanics, like backgammon's, where you get 4 movements if you roll a double, is on testing too.
+Because you are not confronted, too many doubles gives too much advantage without the backgammon's hassles.
 - I'm considering adding bridges in the middle of the board, as a bottle-neck device.
 Idea phase, needs testing, probably won't work.
 - I have other classes of checkers to develop and test:
   - Wounded, odd and even: Those checkers can only move odd, or even numbers.
 You have one of each.
   - Bidirectional: You have one checker that can go back and forth.
   - The addition of this classes depends on the ammount of checkers in one team.
 You need to have at lest 60% of regulars checkers.
 Why?
 I Don't know, normal distribution I guess.
+If everybody is special, no one is.
-  - A multi path board could be made, with splited paths and joined again, one longer than the other but without a bottleneck (for instance).
+- A multi path board could be made, with splited paths that join again further in the board, one longer than the other but without a bottleneck (for instance).
 Board architechture could be a huge new world for the future.

 # Themes